-ROMI (Return on Marketing Investment) of over 600% is a result of a strong and clear vision in digitalisation.
-Investment, commitment and external assistance enabled the change journey for Säkra Larm.
-They went from being completely invisible on digital platforms to actually being seen!
+A strong and clear vision and excellent execution of a digital shift resulted in a ROMI (Return on Marketing Investment) of over 600%.
+Investment, commitment, and external assistance enabled the change journey for a security company.
+They went from being completely invisible on digital platforms to digital channels driving sales.

-Shortly after the launch of a new website, it become possible to show new business and actual revenue with an ROMI of over 600% on invested capital, as well as a large number of leads that continuously increase the future business potential.
-The foundation for Säkra Larm’s growth digitally began with extensive strategic work aimed at digitizing their sales process.
+Shortly after the launch of a new website, it became possible to show new business and actual revenue with a ROMI of over 600% on invested capital, as well as a large number of leads that continuously increase the future business potential.
+The foundation for digital growth began with extensive strategic work aimed at digitizing their sales process.

-Using digital strategies, such as pull-marketing, we laid the foundations for the business, sales and customer relationships so they would be able to grow properly.
-Säkra Larm had developed well for many years, but they were aware that traditional sales processes would be further challenged and that new thinking would be required.
-Our partnership with Säkra Larm started in early 2018.
-The company, which lacked a digital face at that time, works with various types of alarm systems for both individuals and companies.
+Using digital strategies, such as pull-marketing, we laid the foundations for the business, sales, and customer relationships so the client would be able to grow properly.
+The company had developed well for many years, but they were aware that traditional sales processes would be further challenged and that new thinking would be required.
+The partnership started in early 2018.
+The company, which lacked a digital face at that time, works with various types of security systems for both individuals and companies.

 Some insights, tips & lessons that we have brought with us in the digital transformation are:

-- Get digitally mature, prepare your organization for digitalisation by investing time and focus on strategy, not just to survive, but to thrive.
+- Get digitally mature, prepare your organization for digitalization by investing time and focus on strategy, not just to survive, but to thrive.

 TIP: Ask yourself the question: “What would the most optimal organization look like if we started completely from scratch, without any baggage?”

 - Manage fears and internal politics through transparent discussions, and with external support with competence and resources where needed.